AgoraDoc/agora-style-guide/_content/language-and-grammar.md

 Some types of nouns do not take articles.
 For example, non-specific plural nouns ("Script files can be useful."), proper nouns ("Agora is a wonderful company."), and uncountable or mass nouns ("Planning is crucial to success.").

 Note that many nouns can shift between "countable" and "uncountable" based on context, and they may therefore sometimes require an article and sometimes not.
 For example, "Information can be lost to user error.
-Be sure to back up the information in your project folder."
+Be sure to back up the information in your project folder regularly."

 #### Choosing "a" or "an"

-The sound of a word or acronym when it is spoken determines whether "a" or "an" precedes it.
+When using an indefinite article, the sound of a word or acronym when it is spoken determines whether "a" or "an" precedes it.
 Use "a" before a word that starts with a consonant *sound*, and "an" for words that begin with a vowel *sound*.
-For example "a URL" and "an SDK".
+For example, "a URL" and "an SDK".

 #### Articles and internal agreement